-Profits at Atlanta-based Southern Company rose 7% in the third quarter compared to last year, the utility giant announced Thursday, despite the headwinds caused by Hurricane Helene, which the company called the most destructive storm in its history.
+Profits at Atlanta-based Southern Company rose 7% in the third quarter compared to last year.
+But executives signaled Thursday that the damage caused by Hurricane Helene, which the company called the most destructive storm in its history, could create headwinds and potentially lead to increased costs for customers.

 Southern — the parent of Georgia Power, the state’s largest electric utility — reported net income of $1.5 billion from July through September, up from $1.4 billion during the same period last year.